Fred-Oru/Segmenting-Histology-Images/README.md

-# Glomeruli Segmentation in Histoly images
+# Glomeruli Segmentation in Histology images

 This repository is an Artificial Intelligence project aiming to segment [kidney glomeruli](https://en.wikipedia.org/wiki/Glomerulus_(kidney)) in histology images.